Native American and Alcohol

 The concept of choice is integral to the Native American way of life.
 For every choice there is a non-choice, or some kind of alternative that was decided against.
 Through the understanding that everything in life has meaning and purpose, the goal in counseling becomes one of assisting Native American clients in discovering their purpose, examining their assumptions, seeking an awareness of personal and universal truths, and making choices that allow them to exist in a state of harmony and balance within the Circle of Life (Garrett & Myers, 1996).
 In this multidirectional approach prescribed by the Rule of Opposites, the ultimate goal is to find meaning in both pleasure and pain, happiness and sadness, positives and negatives.
 A shift in perspective allows Native American individuals to seek balance by realizing that everything serves a valuable and useful function in their lives.
 (Garrett & Myers)

 It is abundantly apparent that the Native American culture is one filled with both painful pasts and precious principles.
 High spiritual in nature, the Native American is often searching for not only peace within the self, but also peace within the earth that enfolds all life.
-Many Native American beliefs are deeply moving, and, as Olsen (2003) profoundly points out at the end of her piece on Native American spiritual loss, “perhaps counselors are also longing to find meaning… and could learn from Native American lessons that will help them in their personal lives and in their work with all of their clients”
+Many Native American beliefs are deeply moving, and, as Olsen (2003) profoundly points out at the end of her piece on Native American spiritual loss, perhaps counselors are also longing to find meaning

 .